-The International Workshop on Distributed Cloud Computing (DCC) is interdisciplinary and touches both distributed systems and algorithms as well as networking and cloud computing.
-It is intended as a forum where people with different backgrounds can share their expertise.
+The International Workshop on Distributed Cloud Computing (DCC) both distributed systems and algorithms as well as networking and cloud computing.
 DCC 2020 is co-located with SIGMETRICS 2020.
-The workshop regularly attracts both researchers and practitioners working on the foundations of the distributed cloud.
+The selected topic of DCC 2020 is Machine Learning in distributed environments.

 Albert Bifet is Professor at Telecom Paris and University of Waikato.
 Previously he worked at Huawei Noah's Ark Lab in Hong Kong, Yahoo Labs in Barcelona, and UPC BarcelonaTech.
 He is the co-author of a book on Machine Learning from Data Streams published at MIT Press.
 He is one of the leaders of MOA, scikit-multiflow and Apache SAMOA software environments for implementing algorithms and running experiments for online learning from evolving data streams.
 He was serving as Co-Chair of the Industrial track of IEEE MDM 2016, ECML PKDD 2015, and as Co-Chair of KDD BigMine (2019-2012), and ACM SAC Data Streams Track (2020-2012).